 By 1878, the Denver and Rio Grande Railroad had descended into the valley to Alamosa from La Veta Pass.
 Subsequent railroad lines linked Alamosa to Española, New Mexico and Antonito to Chama, New Mexico.
 As a result of the railroad lines built through the end of the nineteenth century, towns such Antonito grew and flourished.

-The Cumbres & Toltec and Rio Grande scenic railroads are popular visitor attractions that provide a broad experience of the landscape.
+The Cumbres & Toltec and Rio Grande scenic railroad in Antonito is a popular visitor attractions that provides a broad experience of the landscape.
 The arrival of the railroad in the late 1870s was a defining element in shaping the valley’s history.
 Today these two rail lines are centerpieces of the region’s visitor experience.

 Railroads were once necessary conduits for trade and travel that connected small towns to each other and to distant cities and trade hubs.
 Today these trains help visitors take a step back in time and experience the scenic and historic regions of the Sangre de Cristo National Heritage Area.